Spain: Employee rights

 Summary

-- The Government has introduced measures in response to the coronavirus (COVID-19) outbreak.
+• The measures introduced in response to the coronavirus (COVID-19) outbreak have been lifted.
 (See Coronavirus - emergency measures)